 If you are CEV, it is important to remember that, whilst the rates of virus activity are currently relatively low, the virus is still circulating in our communities.
 The easing of restrictions will likely also see an increase in rates of virus activity.

 For that reason, while you can take part in the gradual re-opening of society, it is vitally important that you continue to exercise great care.

-If you must, go at quieter time and adhere rigidly to the safety guidance when you do so:
+Shops, cafes, restaurants and other hospitality settings are likely to be busy.
+If possible, try to go at quieter times and adhere rigidly to the safety guidance when you do:

 - stick to social distancing guidelines